-Yousef was born in Ypsilanti where he lived for the first few years of his life.
-His family soon moved to their current residence on the north side of Ann Arbor on Upland Drive.
+Yousef was born in Ypsilanti in the Normal Park neighborhood.
+However, Yousef spent most of his childhood on the north side of Ann Arbor on Upland Drive where his parents still live.
 Growing up, Yousef had a diverse educational experience.
 He began his preschool days at Blossom home preschool where he actively participated in the Adopt -A-Stream program.
 He attended first grade at Northside elementary but soon moved on to the Ann Arbor Open School.
 He attended Clague Middle School and is a proud graduate of Huron High School.
 At the University of Michigan, Yousef earned a Bachelor's of Science in Environmental Science with a specialization in urban planning and ecosystems management.

 Yousef has been blessed with a loving and supportive family that extends beyond his immediate relatives.
-His mother, Peggy Rabhi is a longstanding local activist and currently serves as the Democratic Party’s Ward Chair for the 1st ward.
-His father, Lounes Rabhi, is a mechanical engineer and his brother is a recent Huron High School graduate studying at Michigan State University.
+His mother, Peggy Rabhi is a longstanding local activist and served as the Democratic Party’s Ward Chair for the 1st ward.
+His father, Lounes Rabhi, is a mechanical engineer and his brother is a student at Michigan State.
 His grandfather was a WWII veteran and a lifelong labor organizer in Detroit.

 Born in Michigan, he has deep roots here and maintains a firm belief that Michigan is the best place to be, for people of all ages and backgrounds.
-Yet his heart and soul are truly and inextricably connected to the city of Ann Arbor, Washtenaw County and its people.
-He views Ann Arbor as his current and future home.
+Yousef is proud to call Ann Arbor and Washtenaw County home.